prebid/Prebid.js/modules/weboramaRtdProvider.md

 * Weborama Audience Manager (WAM) is a DMP (Data Management Platform) used by over 60 companies in the world.
 This platform distinguishes itself particularly by a high level interconnexion with the adtech & martech ecosystem and a transparent access to the database intelligence.

-* LiTE by SFBX® (Local inApp Trust Engine) provides “Zero Party Data” given by users, stored and calculated only on the user’s device.
-Through a unique cohorting system, it enables better monetization in a consent/consentless and identity-less mode.

 Contact prebid-support@weborama.com for more information.

 ### Publisher Usage